 PLAYA AKUMAL RESTAURANTS

 This convenient store was right outside of our hotel.
-It has everything from food/drinks to beach accessories to souvenirs.
+It has everything from food/drinks to beach accessories and souvenirs.
 We didn’t need to get much from the store, because we brought pretty much everything we needed.
 This store was useful for the mornings when we were out early and did not have time to get breakfast – I grabbed some yogurts and fruit from here a couple times.
 I also grabbed some local organic coffee for souvenirs.

 Fresh, local seafood – This restaurant specializes in Mexican and Caribbean‑style seafood, including grilled/fried whole fish, fish tacos, shrimp dishes, ceviche, calamari, and mini lobsters.
 We ate here for our last night in Akumal.
 It is a restaurant right next to the hotel.
 We loved its laid‑back, beach‑town vibe and it was SO good!
 It was definitely our favorite meal.
 They had huge portions of protein and tiny sides of carbs and veggies.
 If you know me, this is my jam – Load up on the protein!